mikemarsian/serially/README.md

 ```
 #### On Error Callbacks
 You can provide an error handling callback for each task, which will be called if a task fails to finish successfully.
 If the error handling
-callback returns `true`, the execution will continue to next task, despite the failure of the previous one, otherwise tasks
+callback returns _true_, the execution will continue to next task, despite the failure of the previous task.
+Otherwise tasks
-execution will stop as expected.
+execution will stop.

 ```ruby
 class Post < ActiveRecord::Base